Updated May 3, 2023

 When it comes to the sheer diversity of architecture, Vilnius’ old town is hard to beat.
 You’ll find an abundance of baroque, renaissance and classic architecture here; its most important buildings include the Gediminas Castle Tower, with its viewing platform and museum, and Vilnius Cathedral, which is built above a maze of catacombs.

 The Presidential Palace, with its beautiful gardens, is also worth a look in.
 King Louis XVIII, Napoleon and Tsar Alexander I all stayed here in the past.
-Head to the palace at midday and you’ll catch the daily flag-raising ceremony.
+Head to the palace at midday on Sunday and you’ll catch the flag-raising ceremony.

 Clamber up the towers of St Peter’s Church for gorgeous views over the city, or stay on ground level and admire the ornate side chapels and the maze of underground passageways, most of which are open to the public.
 It’s believed they were used during the war as concealed vantage points from which to keep an eye on the enemy, and the most famous one is Passage de Monetier, located at Rue Perron 19.